-- 1. System (Wayside and Facilities), Trackwork (Running and Special) and Vehicle (revenue and non-revenue) descriptions, functionalities, reliabilities, technologies (level identified and cost effectiveness known) and performances are defined.
-Major equipment (for the control room, substations, crossings, tunnel ventilation (both normal and emergency) and traction power) is well defined and identified in terms of specifications, bills of materials, standard drawings and specifications, general arrangements and standard details, and single line drawings (similar to industry process and instrumentation diagrams, high level logic design). - 2.
-Signaling and Train Control: - a) Operations analysis has determined the most efficient location of interlockings based on track layout, headways, train lengths, and braking tables, as well as requirements of each interlocking and its control limits. - b) Track plans have been sufficiently developed to define and identify vertical grades, horizontal and vertical curves, elevation, station platforms, switch point stationing, rail bonding, and connection requirements, as well as typical track circuit drawings. - c) Site specific requirements are defined (for signal structural work) and location drawings for signal enclosures (as input to right-of-way [ROW] requirements).
+1) System (Wayside and Facilities), Trackwork (Running and Special) and Vehicle (revenue and non-revenue) descriptions, functionalities, reliabilities, technologies (level identified and cost effectiveness known) and performances are defined.
+Major equipment (for the control room, substations, crossings, tunnel ventilation (both normal and emergency) and traction power) is well defined and identified in terms of specifications, bills of materials, standard drawings and specifications, general arrangements and standard details, and single line drawings (similar to industry process and instrumentation diagrams, high level logic design).